Your absolute best

 - A relaxed environment.
 My studio is located in a "broedplaats" (a special, collective building for self-employed creatives).
 Definitely not your traditional bridal shop or clothing store.

 - Old-school craftsmanship, made 100% by me, in Amsterdam.
-More sustainable than purchasing a dress manufactured in a far-away factory!
-And you're supporting a local creative entrepreneur.
+Plus, you're supporting a local creative entrepreneur.

 Process & price